-- 1. Ensure that an Apache Subversion client is installed on the same computer as Toad. - 3.
+- 1. Ensure that an Apache Subversion client is installed on the same computer as Toad. - In Toad, open one of the supported file types.
+Then right-click the document window tab and select File Version Control | Version Control Wizard.
+This action opens the Version Control Wizard which allows you to configure Toad for your version control system. - 3.
 Use the wizard to provide information about your version control system to Toad.
 Review the following for additional information:

-Field/Button Version Control System Page Туре Select Subversion.
+Fleid/Button Version Control System Page Туре Select Subversion.
 Properties Click the Properties button and enter the path to the Subversion executable (svn.exe) on the client computer.
 For example, if using TortoiseSVN, the path might be: C:\Program Files\TortoiseSVN\bin Note: Do not include svn.exe in the path.
 Server Enter the URL for the Subversion repository on the Subversion server.
 Login and Password Enter the user name and password for your Subversion account.
 Default Version Control Settings Page Version Control Folder Select the folder on the Subversion server where you want to check in files.
 If you currently have files under version control, select the folder on the server where these files are located.
 Working Folder Select a folder on the client computer to use as the root working